jiwonkim0830/Attitude_Estimator_MTI630/README.md

 3. cd [sdk dir]/examples/xda_cpp  (you can edit directory as you want)
 4. clone this repository
 5. edit cmake file as you want
-6. choose the filter on main.cpp (edit #define on top)
+6. choose the filter on main.cpp & Initialize_IMU.hpp (edit #define on top)

 ## Checks